Affiliate links on Android Authority may earn us a commission. Learn more.

 Voice message transcriptions

-Google Voice has been able to transcribe voicemails for some years now, but the feature didn’t make it to the official Messaging app until the Pixel 7 series.
+Google Voice has been able to transcribe voicemails for years now, but the feature didn’t make it to the official Messages app until the Pixel 7 series.
 If you have a supported phone, Messages will automatically transcribe any voicemail you get.
 You can also use it on a select list of a few other phones.
 These include the Pixel 6 series, the Galaxy S22 and S23 phones, and the Galaxy Z Fold 5 and 5.

-Camera and photo features
+Camera and photo Pixel features

 Astrophotography photos and time-lapses